Updated 8/22/2024

 Settings

-The Settings screen allows you to make various settings and refer to manuals, etc.
+The Settings screen allows you to access various settings and manuals.

-Saves the current data and settings to a file in ecorismap format.
+Saves current data and settings to an ecorismap format file.

-Loads data and settings from a file in ecorismap format.
+Loads saved data and settings from an ecorismap format file.

 Clears current data and settings.

-Displays the licenses of open source software used in this app.
+Displays licenses for open source software used in the app.

-(6) How to Use EcorisMap, Terms of Use
+(8) How to Use EcorisMap, Terms of Service

-Displays how to use (this site) and terms of use.
+Displays how to use (this site) and terms of service.

 Displays version and change history.